Stony Brook Seawolves women's basketball: NCAA tournament results

 The Seawolves have appeared in the NCAA Division I women's basketball tournament one time.
 Their overall combined record is 0–1.

+WBIT results

+The Seawolves played in the inaugural Women's Basketball Invitation Tournament (WBIT) in 2024.
+Their combined record is 1–1.

 WNIT results

 The Seawolves achieved their first Women's National Invitation Tournament (WNIT) appearance in 2006.
 Their overall combined WNIT record is 0–3.

 WBI results

 The Seawolves have appeared in the Women's Basketball Invitational (WBI) two times.
 Their overall combined WBI record is 0–2.